Mike Davis (American lawyer): Career

-After law school, he worked on the George W. Bush 2004 re-election campaign which got him a job, in 2005, in Bush's Office of Political Affairs.
-There he met Neil Gorsuch who helped him land a job at the U.S. Justice Department in 2006 as a special assistant US Attorney.
-Later Davis gave Gorsuch's resume to the White House as Gorsuch sought a seat on the United States Court of Appeals for the Tenth Circuit - a job he got.
-After 7 months at Justice, Davis started clerking for Gorsuch in Colorado.
+After law school, he worked on George W. Bush's 2004 re-election campaign, which got him a job, in 2005, in Bush's Office of Political Affairs.
+There, he met Neil Gorsuch, who helped him land a job at the U.S. Justice Department in 2006 as a special assistant US Attorney.
+Later Davis gave Gorsuch's resume to the White House as Gorsuch sought a seat on the United States Court of Appeals for the Tenth Circuit – a job he got.
+After seven months at Justice, Davis started clerking for Gorsuch in Colorado.

-In 2007 he stopped clerking and worked for Greenberg Traurig as a litigation associate and in 2010 he took the same job for the Wheeler Trigg O'Donnell Law firm.
+In 2007 he stopped clerking and worked for Greenberg Traurig as a litigation associate and, in 2010, he took the same job for the law firm Wheeler Trigg O'Donnell.

-In 2012, Davis left Wheeler and started his own law practice - MRDLaw where he worked until 2017 and then returned to in 2023.
+In 2012, Davis left Wheeler and started his own law practice, MRDLaw, where he worked until 2017 and then returned to in 2023.
 His law firm's website claims that from 2013 to 2017 he was also a Special Assistant Attorney General of Colorado.

-When Trump was elected president in 2016, Davis pushed to have Gorsuch nominated to fill the vacancy held open by Mitch McConnell; and when Gorsuch was nominated, he campaigned for his confirmation.
-He then clerked for Gorsuch again during his first four months on the court.
+When Trump was elected president in 2016, Davis pushed to have Gorsuch nominated to fill the Supreme Court vacancy held open by Senate Majority Leader Mitch McConnell; and when Gorsuch was nominated, he campaigned for his confirmation.
+He then clerked for Gorsuch again during the latter's first four months on the court.

-Davis moved from clerking for Gorsuch to the position of Chief Counsel for Nominations for Chairman Grassley and other senators on the judiciary committee in July 2017.
+Davis moved from clerking for Gorsuch to the position of Chief Counsel for Nominations for Grassley and other senators on the judiciary committee in July 2017.
 He was staff lead for 30 hearings and 41 markup meetings over the next two years.
 He oversaw the floor votes for 278 nominees, including the contentious confirmation of Justice Brett Kavanaugh.
-He unsuccessfully tried to keep Christine Blasey Ford's testimony about Kavanaugh from being heard, but was able to keep Deborah Ramirez, who attended Yale University with Kavanaugh and said he had thrust his penis in her face at a dorm party, from being called to testify.
-He was also “key in withholding documents relating to Kavanaugh’s work in the White House.”
+He unsuccessfully tried to keep Christine Blasey Ford's testimony accusing Kavanaugh of sexually assaulting her during a party when they were in high school from being heard, but was able to keep Deborah Ramirez, who attended Yale University with Kavanaugh and said he had thrust his penis in her face at a dorm party, from being called to testify.
+He was also "key in withholding documents relating to Kavanaugh's work in the White House."